 - Family savings

-- Student savings or loans
+- Student or parent loans

 Obtaining more of the “free” money requires preparation before the student’s senior year of high school.
 Families should also discuss how much the parents and the child is willing to borrow for that education.
 No one wants to graduate with a heap of debt, but if small federal loans are required to complete the degree, the payoff might be worth it.